-Kiri Avelar is an interdisciplinary artist, educator, scholar, and activist who focuses her work around collaborative community expression.
+Kiri Avelar is an interdisciplinary artist, educator, and scholar who focuses her work around collaborative community expression.
 She holds an MFA in Dance from Rutgers University, and a BA in Dance with honors from New Mexico State University.
 Her teaching philosophy is centered around culturally responsive pedagogy, student voice, and reflection, challenging students to own their learning experience, take risks, and believe in greater, diverse possibilities both inside and outside the classroom.

 Ms. Avelar is a 2020 Jerome Robbins Dance Division Research Fellow for the New York Public Library for the Performing Arts.
 Her scholarly research Descubriendo Latinx: The Hidden Text in American Modern Dance, looks at the absented presence of Latinx holding an integral role in shaping the foundation of modern dance in the United States.
 Her correlating artistic practice, Descubrimiento: Voice, Place, Identity, is designed to further provoke thought around the artistic, physical, and cultural borderless experience of Latinx artists in America, and immerses audiences in unique spaces to explore themes of ruido, Mestiza Consciousness, intersectionality, migration, and Latinidades through film, embodied oral history performances, interactive screendance, and soundscapes.